isomerpages/govtech-gobusiness-main/_productivity_solutions_grant/frequently-asked-questions.md

 PSG-JR is open for application since 1 December 2020.
 Companies who are interested to apply for PSG-JR consultancy support can submit their application on Business Grant portal.
 Companies will need to register for a Corppass account to transact on the portal.

 For more information on PSG-JR, please refer to [https://www.wsg.gov.sg/productivity-solutions-grant-job-redesign.html](https://www.wsg.gov.sg/productivity-solutions-grant-job-redesign.html){:target="_blank"}{:rel="noopener"} or to contact SNEF at psgjr@snef.org.sg or +65 6827 6910.

+### 6. Is the Productivity Solutions Grant (PSG) taxable?

+PSG should be considered as revenue and is taxable for grant recipients.
+For more information on the tax treatment of PSG, you can contact IRAS via their online chatbox or email via myTax Mail in [myTax Portal](https://mytax.iras.gov.sg/){:target="_blank"}{:rel="noopener"}.